Raynes/lein-bin/README.markdown

 goto :eof
 ```

 where `myapp.core` is the name of the main class of your program.
+The above only works for drip on linux/osx, mostly because at the time of writing, I did not have a windows machine to test the script on.

 ## License